sandshrewmetaprotocols/alkanes-docs/docs/developers/sdk/ordinals.md

 # Ordinals

 The Ordinals module provides functionality for managing and transferring Ordinal inscriptions on Bitcoin.
-This module handles the complexities of working with inscribed satoshis, ensuring safe transfers while maintaining inscription integrity.
+This module handles the complexities of working with Ordinal inscriptions, ensuring safe transfers while maintaining inscription integrity.

 ## Overview